 Our actual or perceived failure to comply with applicable regulations could expose us to regulatory actions, including, but not limited to, potential fines, orders to temporarily or permanently cease all or some of our business activities, a prohibition on taking on new consumers, driver-partners or merchant-partners and the implementation of mandated remedial measures.
-For example, in the Philippines, despite having complied with our undertakings, the Philippine Competition Commission ("PCC") has perceived that we have not complied with our refund obligations to the ride-hailing public and have threatened to impose fines.
-Any such actions could materially and adversely affect our business, financial condition, results of operations and prospects.
+For example, in the Philippines, despite having complied with our undertakings, the Philippine Competition Commission ("PCC") in 2023 imposed a fine of PHP 6 million (approximately \$108,000) on us for supposedly violating three separate Commission orders to return PHP 25.45 million (approximately \$458,000) to the customers and imposed another fine of PHP 3 million (approximately \$54,000) for providing incorrect and misleading information in the compliance reports that have been submitted with respect to the said refund orders.
+This is on top of the PHP 63.7 million (approximately \$1,150,000) in penalties that the PCC had imposed on us over the years since we acquired the Philippine operations of Uber in 2018.
+These actions could materially and adversely affect our business, financial condition, results of operations and prospects.